techservicesillinois/aws-enterprise-vpc/README.md

   3. an example service environment (`example-service/`) which demonstrates how to look up previously-created VPC and Subnet resources by tag:Name in order to build service-oriented resources on top of them, in this case launching an EC2 instance into one of the subnets.

-_Note_: these same building blocks can also be used to construct an Independent VPC.
+_Note:_ these same building blocks can also be used to construct an Independent VPC.

-If you are not familiar with Terraform, the six-part blog series [A Comprehensive Guide to Terraform](https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca) provides an excellent introduction.
-You can also consult Terraform's official [Getting Started Guide](https://www.terraform.io/intro/getting-started/install.html).
+If you are not familiar with Terraform, the six-part blog series [A Comprehensive Guide to Terraform](https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca) provides an excellent introduction, and there is also an official [Introduction to Terraform](https://www.terraform.io/intro/) which you may find helpful.
 That said, it should be possible to follow the Quick Start instructions below _without_ first reading anything else.

 One thing you should know: **if at first you don't succeed, try 'apply' again.**  Terraform is usually good at handling dependencies and concurrency for you behind the scenes, but once in a while you may encounter a transient AWS API error while trying to deploy many changes at once simply because Terraform didn't wait long enough between steps.